 Once you are in Sonprayag, You have to fetch another Sharing jeep which will drop you at the Gaurikund, which is about 3 Km and it would take about 20 minutes to reach Guarikund.

-Gaurikund is situated at the altitude of 6,502 feet above the sea level in the Garhwal Himalayas.
+Gaurikund is situated at an altitude of 6,502 feet above sea level in the Garhwal Himalayas.
 It’s the official gateway to start your 16 Kms trek to the Kedarnath temple.

 KEDARNATH SUMMIT TREK

 Trek to the temple starts from Gaurikund, A small village in Chamoli District 16 Km away from Kedarnath temple.
 Gauikund is the starting point to get yourself ready for one of the most Beautiful & toughest trek.
 It would roughly take about 8-10 hours to reach the summit.

 Trekking to the temple is divided into 7 Halting points, Each point has a specific importance.
 All the 7 Major Halting Points are Junglechatti, Bheembal, Rambara, Lencholi, Base Camp & the Kedarnath temple itself.
 Beautiful mountains, Dozen of Waterfalls, snow mountains, Mesmerizing atmosphere, and the beauty of Mandakini river floating alongside with Trek.
 Kedarnath trek is an unforgettable experience or you may call it, a journey of a lifetime to remember.